Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Morphisms Between Games

 \subsection{Game Isomorphisms}

-Game isomorphisms are game bijections that preserve strategic structure, they are useful for establishing strategic equivalence between games, or as we will be using them, for considering label-independent classifications of symmetric games.
+Game isomorphisms are game bijections that preserve strategic structure, they are useful for establishing strategic equivalence between games, or as we will be using them, for considering label-independent notions of symmetry.

-We will only require the strictest notion of game isomorphism to explore label-independent classifications of symmetric games, treating two games as isomorphic when they differ only by the player and strategy labels.
-However one can define ordinal and cardinal game isomorphisms by requiring preservation of preferences over pure and mixed strategy profiles respectively, then characterise each by the existence of increasing monotonic and affine transformations respectively \citep{HarsanyiSelten}.
+We will only require the strictest notion of game isomorphism to explore label-independent notions of symmetry, treating two games as isomorphic when they differ only by the player and strategy labels.
+However one can define ordinal and cardinal game isomorphisms by requiring preservation of preferences over pure and mixed strategy profiles respectively, then characterise each by the existence of increasing monotonic and affine transformations respectively, see \cite[Propositions 4.3.2 and 4.3.5]{ham2011honoursthesis}.
+A discussion on the computational complexity of deciding whether two games satisfy various notions of equivalence can be found in Gabarr\'{o} et al. \cite{IsoComplexity}.

 \begin{definition} A bijection $g \in \bij(\Gamma_1, \Gamma_2)$ is a \textit{game isomorphism} if $u_i = v_{g(i)}\circ g$ for all $i \in N$. \end{definition}